TenjinInc/ghostwriter/README.md

 Ghostwriter rewrites HTML as plain text while preserving as much legibility and functionality as possible.

-It's sort of like a reverse-markdown.
+It's sort of like a reverse-markdown or a very, very simple screen reader.

 ## But Why, Though?

-* Spam filters tend to like emails with a plain text alternative
 * Some email clients won't or can’t handle HTML at all
 * Some people explicitly choose plaintext just by preference or accessibility
+* Spam filters tend to like emails with a plain text alternative (but if you use this gem to help you spam people, I will yell at you)

 ## Installation